 How you can get involved

-Throughout the first half of 2019, we’ll be working with the local community to develop the basic plan for the development.
-So far, we’ve:
+Throughout the first half of 2019, we worked with the community in Blackbird Leys to develop the basic plan for the development.

-- Surveyed over 5000 local households on how they’d like to be consulted and informed: results coming soon!
+Sending surveys to over 5,000 local households on how they’d like to be consulted and informed

-- Held two public consultation events.
-You can see the information from the events via the links below.
+- Holding two kick-off consultation events.
+You can see the information from the events via the links below:

-- Hold pop-ups across the local area to get more people’s views.
+- Holding pop-ups with community groups and across the area to get more people’s views

-We aim to show the basic proposals for the developments at the Leys Fun Day in June 2019.
-We’ll then consult the community further on the detailed designs.
+We're aiming to consult the community further on the detailed designs over the coming months.
 The aim is to submit a planning application in 2020.